raghavaggsss/SongTrain/Future Implementations.md

 Azure VM SSH <br>
-Hashing to check for similar songs and save processing s3 amazon storage - azure analog, store only links in django db Feasibility of app - profit, iterations at cost, short trial, send mail when processing over parallel processing by checking
+Hashing to check for similar songs and save processing <br>
+s3 amazon storage - azure analog, store only links in django db <br>
+Feasibility of app - profit, iterations at cost, short trial, send mail when processing over <br>
+parallel processing by checking